You may be a neighbour, friend or family member.

 You may be a trusted individual who can offer support to someone experiencing domestic violence.

 There are ways you can help.
+The following 3 brochures have been adapted for Nova Scotia:

 You may think that if someone you know is living with domestic violence that it isn’t any of your business.